cozy/ACH/README.md

     import [options] [filepath] [handlebarsOptionsFile]  The file containing the JSON data to import.
 Defaults to "example-data.json".
 Then the dummy helpers JS file (optional). importDir [directoryPath]                            The path to the directory content to import.
-Defaults to "./DirectoriesToInject". drop <doctypes...>                                   Deletes all documents of the provided doctypes.
+Defaults to "./DirectoriesToInject". generateFiles [path] [filesCount]                    Create any number of small files on the Cozy. drop <doctypes...>                                   Deletes all documents of the provided doctypes.
 For real. export [doctypes] [filename]                         Exports data from the doctypes (separated by commas) to filename
 ```